News & announcements

 FREELAND AREA FOOTBALL TEAMS

-When I received Curt's email last year, I contacted Tom Landers to ask if he knew anything about this team.
+When I received Curt's email, I contacted the late Tom Landers to ask if he knew anything about this team.
 His reply provided this additional information:

 The 1902 Crescents - a very good team - all Freeland residents.